Eurocc-Italy/dl_tui/README.md

-# DTaaS-TUI
+# dtaas-tui

-This is the user guide for the Digital Twin as a Service Text User Interface (`DTaaS_TUI`) Python library.
+This is the user guide for the Digital Twin as a Service Text User Interface (`dtaas-tui`) Python library.
 The TUI is used to query the data lake and run processing scripts on the files matching the query.

 The service is composed of: